Jean Porter

-Bennie Jean Porter (December 8, 1922 – January 13, 2018) was an American film and television actress.
-She was notable for her roles in The Youngest Profession (1943), Bathing Beauty (1944), Abbott and Costello in Hollywood (1945), Till the End of Time (1946), Cry Danger (1951), and The Left Hand of God (1955).
+Bennie Jean Porter (December 8, 1922 – January 13, 2018), known professionally as Jean Porter, was an American film and television actress, noted for her roles in The Youngest Profession (1943), Bathing Beauty (1944), Abbott and Costello in Hollywood (1945), Till the End of Time (1946), Cry Danger (1951), and The Left Hand of God (1955).

 Porter was married to Edward Dmytryk, who was one of the Hollywood Ten, the most prominent blacklisted group in the film industry during the McCarthy era.

 Early life

 Porter was born in Cisco, Texas, to a Texas and Pacific Railway worker and a music teacher.
 As a baby, she was called the "Most Beautiful Baby" in Eastland County.
 At 10 years old, she hosted a half-hour radio show on Saturday mornings on the WRR station in Dallas, Texas.
 She also spent a summer working for Ted Lewis's Vaudeville Band.

 Career

 At the age of 12, in 1935, Porter arrived in Hollywood and took dancing lessons at the Fanchon and Marco dancing school, where she was discovered by director Allan Dwan.
 Porter acted in Dwan's 1936 musical Song and Dance Man, but did not appear in the credits.

-Beginning with a small roles in movies such as The Adventures of Tom Sawyer (1938) and One Million B.C.
-(1940), she eventually established herself as an actress for Metro-Goldwyn-Mayer in 1941.

-While never a big star, she was active as a wholesome, mainly comedic, ingenue in B pictures throughout the 1940s, appearing in almost 30 motion pictures alongside MGM stars such as Esther Williams, Mickey Rooney, Margaret Dumont and the comedy duo Abbott and Costello.